-Ever wonder what the difference is between an inkjet printer and a laser printer?
+Ever wonder what the difference is between an inkjet printer and laser printer?
 We have an answer to that question.
 This article will cover the differences in quality, cost, and durability.
 There used to be clear lines between inkjet and laser printers with regard to cost and quality.
-Due to improved technologies those lines aren’t as distinct.
-Laser printers have improved in quality and you get more bang for your buck now with ink cartridges.
-There is no longer a sharp distinction between quality and cost.
+Due to improvements in both technologies those lines aren’t as distinct.
+Still, their purpose has not had the same degree of change.
+Laser printers are still great for volume.
+While inkjet printer costs still remain low.
+When you look at their costs per page that seems to tell yet another story, but that will be covered as well.

-Think of it as buying in bulk.
-In smaller quantities the cost per item may be more, but total isn’t as much as buying in bulk.
-Buying in bulk costs more but in the long run does save money.
-If an inkjet costs .23 cents per page and a laser printer costs .18 cents per page, at volumes of 1,000 pager per year the difference isn’t significant.
-It’s when the volumes get over 10,000 pages per year, the cost difference becomes significant.
+If an inkjet costs .23 cents per page and a laser printer costs .18 cents per page, at volumes of under 1,000 pager per year the difference isn’t significant.
+Especially considering the cost difference between the printers.
+It’s when the volumes approach 10,000 pages per year, the cost difference becomes significant.

 Much of the durability depends on the initial cost of the printer.
 How long manufacturers are required to keep parts and supplies depends on the price of the printer.
 For example, a printer for $50 isn’t expected to last more than a few years.
 Supplies and parts (if any) won’t be available after 3 years.
 On the hand, a printer that costs more than $500 will be supported for 5 or more years.
 Manufacturer support tops out at 10 years for even the most expensive printers.